-Spoiler alert, However, in flight, the Network remains in the atmosphere for a few breaths then disappears.
+Spoiler alert, However, in flight, the Network remains in the atmosphere for a few breaths, then disappears.

 A friend of mine had a dual sim phone, Vodafone and Jio.
-So he sometimes had to remain dependant on me for the Network.
+So he sometimes had to remain dependent on me for the Network.
 In some places, you will find the Vodafone network and essentially nowhere for Jio.

 Renting a Scooty in Port Blair